International Development 15 min read Updated Dec 2025

 What is the difference between translation and localization?

 Translation converts text from one language to another.
 Localization goes further - it adapts content culturally, including date formats, currencies, units of measurement, imagery, colors, and cultural references.
-For example, while translation might convert "USD" to "EUR", localization would also change the price format (€1,000.00 vs €1.000,00) and adapt marketing messages to resonate with local values.
+For example, while translation might convert "USD" to "EUR", localization would also change the price format (€1,000.00 vs €1.000,00) and rewrite marketing messages to match local expectations and buying behaviour.

 Which URL structure is best for SEO?